 An Airbnb cleaning business can be a rewarding full-time job.
 Here are some tips to help you get started.

 A cleaning business could be an option if you are looking for a low-cost business to start, with low operating costs and reliable demand.
-With the growth of short-term rentals, the demand for high-quality cleaners will only become more in need.
+With the growth of buying short-term rentals, the demand for high-quality cleaners will only become more in need.

 Cleaning services have lower upfront costs than other ventures.
 This is one of the few businesses where you can quickly start with very little capital.
 However, you must be willing to work hard to make modest profits and steady gains.